KanishkDesai/Sub-Millisecond-Secure-Radar-Classification-via-FPGA-Based-CNN-Acceleration/README.md

 The design should be treated as an RTL reference implementation until timing closure, functional equivalence, resource utilization, and end-to-end classification accuracy have been independently reproduced on the target board and Vivado installation.

-## License

-No license file is currently included.
-Add an explicit license before redistributing this project for external use.